 Contains: An unknowing aromantic who isn’t prepared for his friends’ conclusion about his identity; a verbose eldritch entity stuffed in a saddlebag; an alloromantic trans man who will always be there for his queerplatonic partner; lots of casual polyamory; and some of the many ways autism impacts conversation and connection.

-A PDF formatted edition is available in the Patreon-exclusive collection Bones, Belts and Bewitchments.
+Digital book formatted editions are available in the Patreon-exclusive collection Bones, Belts and Bewitchments.

 Length: 10, 436 words / 29 PDF pages.